 To automatically increment the take number when the camera stops recording, follow the instructions below:

-- 1. Go to Menu > Settings > Project > Slate > Scene. - 2.
-Enter a value in the Take box.
+- 1. Go to Menu > Settings > Project > Slate > Scene.

+- 2. Enter a name in the Scene box.

+- 3. Enter a value in the Take box.

 AUTO SLATE